JudeWillmer/Microsoft-Intune-Administration-Lab/01 - Entra ID and Device Enrolment/README.md

 ## Objective

-Enrol a **Windows 10 Pro device** into **Microsoft Intune** using a standard user account and verify that the endpoint is successfully managed through the **Microsoft Intune Admin Center**.
+Enrol a Windows 10 Pro device into Microsoft Intune using a standard user account and verify that the endpoint is successfully managed through the Microsoft Intune Admin Center.

 ---

 ## Implementation

-I configured **automatic MDM enrolment** in Microsoft Intune for the **IT Department** security group, allowing targeted users to enrol Windows devices for centralised management.
-On the Windows 10 Pro virtual machine **CLIENT01**, I connected the Microsoft Entra ID account for **Hardy Souza** through **Access work or school**, successfully enrolling the endpoint with Microsoft Intune.
+I configured automatic MDM enrolment in Microsoft Intune for the IT Department security group, allowing targeted users to enrol Windows devices for centralised management.
+On the Windows 10 Pro virtual machine CLIENT01, I connected the Microsoft Entra ID account for Hardy Souza through Access work or school, successfully enrolling the endpoint with Microsoft Intune.

-I verified the enrolment through the **Microsoft Intune Admin Center**, where **CLIENT01** appeared as an Intune-managed device with **Hardy Souza** listed as the primary user.
-The device also reported a **Compliant** status, confirming that the endpoint was successfully enrolled and communicating with Microsoft Intune.
+I verified the enrolment through the Microsoft Intune Admin Center, where CLIENT01 appeared as an Intune-managed device with Hardy Souza listed as the primary user.
+The device also reported a Compliant status, confirming that the endpoint was successfully enrolled and communicating with Microsoft Intune.

 ---